 also discussed - from John Zinc Company.

-2.13 Developments in the Field of Electronic Ignition Flaring Systems - With the developments in chemistry and petrochemistry on one hand, and concern for the environment on the other, more and more requirements are being set for the emission of flaring systems.
-Flaring systems have undergone considerable development, from a pipe with a perpetual flame to a well thought-out combustion system with pilot flame burners, purge gas, steam injection and automatic ignition - from Smitsvonk Holland BV.
+Flare Ignition Systems - With the developments in chemistry and petrochemistry on one hand, and concern for the environment on the other, more and more requirements are being set for the emission of flaring systems.
+Flaring systems have undergone considerable development, from a pipe with a perpetual flame to a well thought-out combustion system with pilot flame burners, purge gas, steam injection and automatic ignition.
+Go to page 3 for principles - from Smitsvonk Holland BV.